inet-framework/inet/showcases/ethernet/vlan/doc/index.rst

 VLAN Overview
 -------------

-Ethernet VLANs are created by assigning VLAN IDs to Ethernet frames.
+**V1** Ethernet VLANs are created by assigning VLAN IDs to Ethernet frames.
 This is done by adding an extra header (802.1q header) containing a VLAN tag that stores the VLAN ID.
 The VLAN-aware parts of the network (typically Ethernet switches) filter traffic at interfaces, based on this VLAN ID.
+Packets without VLAN tags are considered to be part of the native VLAN **(which can be allowed/disallowed as well).**
+**Interfaces can also remap VLAN IDs.** The VLAN mechanism removes connections from a physical network by filtering packets at the data link layer, but cannot create new connections.

+.. **TODO** "which can be allowed/disallowed..." too INET specific, not here; "remap", might be INET specific; wikipedia links?

+**V2** Ethernet VLANs are created by assigning VLAN IDs to Ethernet frames.
+This is done by adding an extra header (802.1q header) containing a VLAN tag that stores the VLAN ID.
+Each frame can only be within one VLAN.
+The VLAN-aware parts of the network filter traffic at interfaces, based on VLAN ID.
+Packets without VLAN tags are considered to be part of the native VLAN.
+The VLAN mechanism removes connections from a physical network by filtering packets at the data link layer, but cannot create new connections.

+**V3** Ethernet VLANs are created by assigning VLAN IDs to Ethernet frames.
+The VLAN-aware parts of the network can filter traffic at interfaces, based on VLAN ID.
+Some conventions:

+- Each frame can only be within one VLAN.
+- Packets without VLAN tags are considered to be part of the native VLAN.

+VLAN IDs are assigned by adding an extra header (802.1q header) to Ethernet frames.
+The header contains a VLAN tag that stores the VLAN ID.

+.. note:: The VLAN mechanism removes connections from a physical network (by filtering packets at the data link layer), but cannot create new connections.

+.. (typically Ethernet switches)

+..
+Portions of the network which are VLAN-aware (i.e., IEEE 802.1Q conformant) can include VLAN tags.
+When a frame enters the VLAN-aware portion of the network, a tag is added to represent the VLAN membership.Each frame must be distinguishable as being within exactly one VLAN.
+A frame in the VLAN-aware portion of the network that does not contain a VLAN tag is assumed to be flowing on the native VLAN. (from Wikipedia). **TODO** is this needed?

+.. **TODO** "which can be allowed/disallowed..." too INET specific, not here; "remap", might be INET specific; wikipedia links?

+..
 Each interface has a set of allowed VLAN IDs.
+TODO place

-Packets without VLAN tags are considered to be part of the native VLAN (which can be allowed/disallowed as well).
+..  (which can be allowed/disallowed as well) TODO place

+..
 Interfaces can also remap VLAN IDs.
-The VLAN mechanism removes connections from a physical network by filtering packets at the data link layer, but cannot create new connections. **TODO** "which can be allowed/disallowed..." too INET specific, not here; "remap", might be INET specific; wikipedia links?
+TODO place

 INET's VLAN support
 -------------------